Mozl/articles/README.md

 ## Testing

 Run `npm test` to run the unit tests
-Run `./node_modules/.bin/cypress open` to run the integration tests
+Run `npm start && ./node_modules/.bin/cypress open` to run the integration tests

 I have written a few simple unit tests using Jest and Enzyme, along with Cypress integration tests.
 As TDD is very important to me I wanted to approach the task using that methodology.
 However, given time restraints I started the project and then wrote the tests.
 You can run the unit test suite by running `npm test` in the terminal and Cypress tests with `./node_modules/.bin/cypress open`.